-- 1. Develop competitive, performance-based employee compensation and retention strategies - 2.
-Provide professional development and training to improve employees' knowledge, skills and abilities - 3.
-Implement a recruitment strategy that positions the agency to find and retain the best and brightest employees - 4.
-Support division efforts to develop and sustain effective internship programs - 5.
-Strengthen recruitment and retention practices aimed at increasing staff diversity - 6.
-Create a pleasant environment that values freedom of expression and encourages diversity of thought
+- Provide professional development and training to improve employees' knowledge, skills, abilities and multi-cultural understanding - 2.
+Implement a recruitment strategy that positions the agency to find and retain the best and brightest employees - 3.
+Support division efforts to develop and sustain effective internship programs - 4.
+Strengthen recruitment and retention practices aimed at increasing staff diversity - 5.
+Create an inclusive environment that values freedom of expression and encourages diversity of thought - 6.
+Facilitate equal advancement opportunities through mentoring, coaching and education

 - I. TPWD will provide a healthy and safe work environment for its employees and customers - 1.
-Develop safety protocols at all TPWD facilities - 2.
-Develop effective communication strategy to promote workplace safety - 3.
-Encourage employees to embrace the tenets of the Safety Manual - 4.
-Provide regular updates to senior staff regarding safety compliance
+Enhance safety protocols at all TPWD facilities - 2.
+Develop effective communication strategies to promote workplace safety for employees and the public - 3.
+Promote a health and safety culture through compliance assistance, cooperative programs and strong leadership - 4.
+Provide ongoing training in the latest safety practices and emerging trouble-shooting techniques